anhaoxiang/anhaoxiang.github.io/README.md

 **Analyzing the Feasibility of Adopting CSP on the Web**
 *Accepted at IEEE/ACM ICSE 2025, second author*
-Content Security Policy (CSP) is a key security mechanism designed to mitigate injection attacks such as XSS.
+Content Security Policy (CSP) is a key security mechanism designed to mitigate injection attacks like XSS.
 In this project, we developed an automated crawling tool to assess adoption of Google’s four nonce-based CSP solutions across the top 10K websites.
 Our analysis demonstrated that most websites could feasibly adopt nonce-based CSPs.
-We further analyzed adoption challenges and provided recommendations to help developers strengthen their websites against injection attacks.
+We further analyzed adoption challenges, and provided recommendations to help developers strengthen their websites against injection attacks.

 **Exploring Additional Dimensions on the Adoption of CSP**
 *To appear in IEEE S&P Magazine 2025, first author*
-This article builds on the ICSE 2025 study by exploring additional dimensions, particularly developers’ perspectives on the adoption of nonce-based CSP solutions and the applicability of these solutions to websites with diverse architectures and development frameworks.
-We also examined the support provided by large language models (LLMs) for adopting nonce-based CSP solutions.
+This article builds on the ICSE 2025 study by exploring additional dimensions, particularly developers’ perspectives on the adoption of nonce-based CSP solutions, and the applicability of these solutions to websites with diverse architectures and development frameworks.
+We also explored the LLMs’ support for adopting nonce-based CSP solutions.

 **Analyzing the GDPR Compliance of Mobile Apps’ Privacy Policies**
 *Accepted at ACM CCS 2023, first author*
 In this project, we investigated the GDPR compliance of mobile apps’ privacy policies.
-We designed the NLP framework **PolicyChecker** using a rule-based and semantic role labeling approach.
-Using PolicyChecker, we conducted the first large-scale analysis of mobile app privacy policies and found that **99.3% violated at least one requirement**.
+We designed the NLP framework PolicyChecker by taking a rule and semantic role based approach.
+Using PolicyChecker, we conducted the first large-scale analysis of mobile app privacy policies and found that 99.3% violated at least one requirement.
 Our analysis further revealed root causes related to developers’ limited understanding of GDPR and the widespread reliance on policy generators.

 **Investigating Health Data Sharing Risks**
 *Under review in ACM HEALTH, first author*